romantal/flightflex/README.md

 # DataFlex

-The goal of this application is made possible to users calculate cheap route for flight.
+The goal of this application is made possible to get data from remote source about frights.
-The application aggregates data from different data sources (web sites) and presents it in useful form for end users.

-Currentely this project implements only loading Flight point dictionary from remote web site and save it into database.
+In this example data loading is implemented from http://www.edreams.com web site.
+It loads Flight places (cities) by suggestion.

 ## Installation